aniket-mish/aniket-mish/README.md

 I'm Aniket Mishrikotkar

-I am a software developer with experise in frontend software development and machine learning.
+I am a machine learning engineer with interests in nlp and cv.
+Previously I have built ml solutions using aws.
+Before that I used to work as a frontend developer.
 I write at **amishrikotkar.github.io**.

 More about me:

-- 🔭 I’m currently working on a computer vision project
+- 🔭 I'm currently working on a computer vision project for detecting diabetic retinopathy
-- 🌱 I’m currently learning AWS
+- 🌱 I'm currently learning ml5.js and tensorflow.js
-- 👯 I’m looking to collaborate on NLP or CV projects
-- 💬 Ask me about Machine or Deep Learning or Software engineering
+- 💬 I'm interested in mlops, aws and deep learning
 - 📫 How to reach me: [Linkedin](www.linkedin.com/in/amishrikotkar)
-- ⚡ I know about Python, NLP, CV, Javascript, Angular, NodeJS, React, SQL, Docker, AWS, Tableau, CI/CD